superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/AutomaticallyTrackedEvents.md

 ## Overview

-The SDK automatically tracks the below events.
+The SDK automatically tracks the events specified in ``SuperwallEvent``.
 Some of these can be used to present paywalls by adding them as events to a campaign.

 Event Name | Action | Can Present Paywalls
 --- | --- | ---